Arby’s Potato Cakes Copycat Recipe

 What To Serve With This Recipe

-• Crispy Salad: Complement the potato cakes with a fresh, crisp salad.
-A simple green salad with lettuce, cucumbers, and cherry tomatoes, or a more robust option like a Caesar salad, adds a refreshing contrast.
+• Crispy Salad: A simple green salad with lettuce, cucumbers, and cherry tomatoes, or a more robust option like a Caesar Salad, adds a refreshing contrast.

-• Pickles and Slaw: Serve the potato cakes with pickles or a tangy coleslaw.
-The acidity and crunchiness of pickles or slaw balance the richness of the cakes and add an extra layer of texture.
+• Coleslaw: Serve the potato cakes with pickles or a tangy Coleslaw.
+The acidity and crunchiness of slaw balance the richness of the cakes and add an extra layer of texture.

 Printable Version